casper-iitb/casper-iitb.github.io/pages/research.md

 - ML/RL for architecture: ML/RL for microarchitecture optimizations, Application specific microarchitecture andrea

-Thanks to Intel Research, Google, Qualcomm, and NXP for funding my research interests.
+Thanks to Intel Research, Google, Qualcomm, and NXP for funding our research interests.

 <!--